 In Drupal 7, where we relied heavily on Features to deploy configuration, we would typically do something like this:

-echo "" echo "Switching to project docroot." cd /var/www/drupal-7-project/docroot echo "" echo "Pulling down latest code." git pull origin master echo "" echo "Clearing drush cache" drush cc drush echo "" echo "Run database updates." drush updb -y echo "" echo "Reverting features modules." drush fra -y echo "" echo "Clearing caches." echo "" drush cc all echo "" echo "Deployment complete."
+echo "" echo "Switching to project docroot." cd /var/www/drupal-7-project/docroot echo "" echo "Pulling down latest code." git pull origin main echo "" echo "Clearing drush cache" drush cc drush echo "" echo "Run database updates." drush updb -y echo "" echo "Reverting features modules." drush fra -y echo "" echo "Clearing caches." echo "" drush cc all echo "" echo "Deployment complete."

 In Drupal 8, we have the magical unicorn that is the Configuration Management System, so our deployments scripts now look something like this: